MotionMaker/prisim-copy-paste-highlighter-tool/README.md

 # prisim-copy-paste-highlighter-tool
-Simple web page using Prisim color syntax highlighter to generate formatted code to paste into Apple software like Keynote and Pages
+Simple web page using Prisim color syntax highlighter to generate formatted code to paste into Apple software like Keynote and Pages.

 Sample themes in repo include all languages.